 If you go to one of these websites, you're asked for "verification" and redirected to pages that ask you to take a survey or install mobile apps.
 You won't get any money.
 But the scammer will, because he or she is part of a cost-per-install affiliate program that gives them a buck or so for every user they get to install an app or take a survey.

-There's much more detail in the two-part (opens in new tab) Tenable report (opens in new tab), which might make older and wiser readers shake their heads at how anyone might fall for such obvious scams.
+There's much more detail in the two-part Tenable report, which might make older and wiser readers shake their heads at how anyone might fall for such obvious scams.

 "Cash App scammers are like sharks in a pond," concludes Narang.
 "If it sounds too good to be true, it probably is.
 In the case of Cash App giveaways, most of the time, it definitely is."